Bertrand-Bichat/Bertrand-Bichat.github.io/README.md

 * Mon blog (WordPress) : https://eveildesconsciences.fr/

 # Mes articles internet

+* Setup of ActionCable and Stimulus for Rails 6.1 to perform a live update of an entire page without hard refreshing : https://medium.com/@bertrand.bichat/setup-of-actioncable-and-stimulus-for-rails-6-1-to-perform-a-live-update-of-an-entire-page-5b3f63d46068

 * Setup of Postmark webhook for Rails 5.2 app to know if an email has really been delivered https://medium.com/@bertrand.bichat/setup-of-postmark-webhook-for-rails-5-2-app-to-know-if-an-email-has-really-been-delivered-d82ea8a121f5